AM/FM Act Would Change Royalties for NCE Radio Stations

 FCC Finally Discussing Fate of "Franken FMs"

 The term "Franken FM" was adopted sometime in the last decade to describe the anomalous analog Low Power Television stations licensed on analog Channel 6 frequencies (82-88 MHz).
 Because the aural carrier for NTSC analog televisions stations is located at 87.76 MHz, select Channel 6 stations in certain markets persist, purposefully opting not to transition to digital to specifically take advantage of using 87.7 FM as an FM radio station (rather than positioned as a television station).
-In the "old days", if you had a Channel 6 station local to you, you probably noticed if you tuned to the
+In the "old days", if you had a Channel 6 station local to you, you probably noticed

 Common Frequency Advocates Transparency in FCC's "Public Notice" Rulemaking

 FCC rules Section 73.3580 require broadcasters to give local "public notice" in newspapers when filing specific types of applications with the Commission.
 This is enforced by Section 311(a) of the Communications Art.
 Within the last three years the Commission has been in a deregulatory spree, engrossed with parsing every nook and cranny of regulation to find ways to modernize or reduce rules for broadcasters.
-The FCC recently opened a Further Notice of Proposed Rulemaking for MB Docket No. 17-264 with the intention of updating broadcaster local public notice rules.
+The FCC recently opened a Further Notice of Proposed Rulemaking for MB Docket No.

 FCC Releases Draft Order on Rulemaking for Optimizing the Permitting Procedures for NCE and LPFM Stations